 JCTVC-AN0024 Some HEVC and AVC errata items [Y.-K. Wang (Bytedance)] [late]

-Corrigendum input.
-Discussed 2155 on 24 June (GJS & JRO)
+This contribution was discussed at 2155 on 24 June (chaired by GJS & JRO).

-these are to be checked in side activity and potentially included in outputs.
+These were requested to be studied in side activity and potentially included in outputs.

 This contribution reports some errata items for HEVC and AVC.

-HEVC, for both the ITU-T and the ISO texts:
+For HEVC, for both the ITU-T and the ISO texts:

 The semantics of the deblocking disable flag in the PPS should be updated to better reflect the behaviour.